-All students will be based in the School of Plant Biology & the UWA Oceans Institute at the University of Western Australia (Crawley Campus, Perth), where they will work as part of a diverse team of researchers, post-graduate and under-graduate students.
+All students will be based in the School of Biological Sciences & the UWA Oceans Institute at the University of Western Australia (Crawley Campus, Perth), where they will work as part of a diverse team of researchers, post-graduate and under-graduate students.
 A strong academic record, quantitative skills and experience with marine ecology will be necessary for all projects.
 Most projects are likely to involve a combination of database, laboratory and/or field work.
 Some time spent away on field trips and research visits must be anticipated for most projects.

 1. Resilience of underwater marine forests